 First, let’s go over some of the most important terminology in Scouting (I’ve cut out a few terms so only the most vital are listed here).
 If you’re planning on joining a troop, you should definitely be aware of the following terms:

-- Scout/scout: “Scouts” with a capital “S” is commonly used to refer to the Scouting program itself.
-On the other hand, lowercase “scout(s)” is used to refer to youth members.
+- Scout “Scouts” is commonly used to refer to the Scouting program itself.
+Note that “Scout(s)” is also used when referring to youth members.

 - Boy Scouts Of America (BSA): This is the name of the overarching organization that offers various Scouting programs like Scouts BSA, Cub Scouting, Venturing, and more.
 Also called BSA Nationals.